xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Synchronous/Satellites.md

 Let's now have a look at the same using satellite collections:

 ```
-arangosh> db._query("FOR doc in nonsatellite FOR doc2 in satellite RETURN 1")
+avocadosh> db._query("FOR doc in nonsatellite FOR doc2 in satellite RETURN 1")

 Query string:
  FOR doc in nonsatellite FOR doc2 in satellite RETURN 1